ansys/pymapdl/doc/source/getting_started/wsl.rst

 Launch MAPDL in WSL
 ===================

-To launch MAPDL in WSL, you need to do as in
-`Launch a gRPC MAPDL session <launch_grpc_madpl_session_>`.
+To launch MAPDL in WSL, you must follow the procedure in `Launch a gRPC MAPDL session <launch_grpc_madpl_session_>`.
-For example:
+An example follows.

 .. code:: bash